projectguy100/Azlecon/Readme.md

 <br>

 <h1>Disclaimer</h1>
 This site is a historical site and if Microsoft has any issues then please email us.
 This is like archive.org and winworldpc.com and DOES NOT aim to be illegal.
+If there is any legal concern, please email us.

 :) Have a nice day!